 Asunción's accessibility infrastructure has difficulties for travelers with mobility issues.

-Many public buildings and historical sites lack ramps or elevators.
+Many public buildings and historical sites do not have ramps or lifts.
 Public buses are generally not accessible for wheelchair users.

 Specialized services for travelers with disabilities are limited.